-At the headquarters of the Refuge, you will find the office of the Hobe Sound Nature Center, Inc., a private, non-profit organization.
-This environmental learning facility was established by Mr. Jackson Burke and Mrs. Elizabeth Kirby for the Jupiter Island Garden Club, Inc. The Club's vision became a reality in 1973, when the Center first opened its doors to educate people of all ages about Florida's fragile environment.
-The Center enjoys a cooperative agreement with the U.S. Fish and Wildlife Service which allows it to conduct education and awareness programs on site, while the Service provides and maintains the facility.
-The Jupiter Island Garden Club continues to sponsor the Nature Center and remains one of its major funding sources.
+The Hobe Sound Nature Center, Inc., is a private, non-profit organization established in 1973 by Mr. Jackson Burke and Mrs. Elizabeth Kirby for the Jupiter Island Garden Club, Inc with a mission to educate people of all ages about Florida's fragile environment.
+The Center enjoys a cooperative agreement with the U.S. Fish and Wildlife Service allowing it to conduct education and awareness programs on site, while U.S. Fish and Wildlife provides and maintains the facility.
+The Hobe Sound Community Chest, Jupiter Island Garden Club and Loblolly Community Foundation are among the major funding sources of the Nature Center.

 Created in ,1982, the Friends of the Nature Center help support and promote the mission of the Hobe Sound Nature Center.
 Membership entitles you to take an active role with our educational efforts.
 All members receive a subscription to our quarterly newsletter, the Mangrove News with the latest happenings and events at the Nature Center.
 Members also receive discounts in the Owls Roost gift shop, discounted turtle walks and summer camp registration.
 Joining is easy!
 Become a Member